Why ‘follow the money’ is the best business expense management advice you’ll ever hear11 July, 2018 1:29 pm

 Isn’t expense management software expensive?

 Certainly not!
 For a start, it’s a competitive market place, so prices need to be keen.
 And also, because it’s a competitive market place, providing good expense management software for small business isn’t enough.
 The product has to have some kind of USP.
-For Solo Expenses, there are a number of those.
+For Expense On Demand, there are a number of those.
 For a start, some elements of the package on offer are free (how keen a price is that?).
 As for the others, you can turn those on and off at will on a rolling contract basis, so you’re never billed for what you neither need nor want.
 Doing so is simplicity itself; just a few clicks on a simple dashboard will customise your software faster that it takes to read about it.

 The killer argument